Skip to content

 Why This Happens

-Spring Boot tests have multiple annotations with different scopes, and picking the wrong one is the most common source of confusion:
+Spring Boot tests have multiple annotations with different scopes, and picking the wrong one is the most common source of confusion.
+Each annotation loads a different portion of the application context, and the same code can pass or fail depending on which slice you choose.

 • @SpringBootTest loads the full context — it starts the entire Spring application, including all beans, datasources, and auto-configurations.
 This is slow and overkill for unit tests.